saidsabri010/AFP-Team1-2021/Documents/Functional_spec.md

 ## UI Plan

-The interface will be a not so complicated one, a simple login screen and logout and sign up and Search and a dashboard that will have buttons such as; About, Contact Us.a bit of explaination about web designing.
+The interface will be a not so complicated one, a simple login screen and logout and sign up and Search and a dashboard that will have buttons such as; About, Contact Us.a bit of explaination about web designing.our user can simply click these buttons and the website will give reaction, this website is a total static website so there is no many user interface

 ## How the system should be and what it should not be  ?